-Aaron's First Impressions: Samsung Gravity T (T-Mobile)Aaron Baker - Editor-in-Chief
+Aaron's First Impressions: Samsung Gravity T (T-Mobile)Aaron Baker - Director, Content and Partnerships

 The Samsung Gravity T enters T-Mobile's lineup as a nice mid-range option for someone that needs a device for calling and text messaging.
 Like most of the featurephones in the carrier's lineup, the Gravity T ships in the typical T-Mobile box with the phone, battery, and home charger.
 The Gravity T is 4.29 inches long by 2.23 inches wide by 0.59 inch thick, and weighs 4.23 ounces, making it perfect for the pocket or briefcase.
 The device is very sturdy given the price point - the hinge opens and closes with a strong "click" each time I access the keyboard, and it feels sturdy in the hand.